 Antimicrobial products in the home

-Antimicrobials are chemicals that can reduce the spread of germs like bacteria, viruses and fungi.
+Antimicrobials are chemicals that can reduce the spread of germs including bacteria, viruses and fungi.
 Chlorine bleach, which can destroy harmful bacteria, is an example of an antimicrobial product.

-There are many products with antimicrobials sold for use at home.
-Common household cleaners, such as hand soap and dishwashing liquid, come in “antibacterial” forms, and many products, such as toys and kitchen utensils, advertise that they are treated with antimicrobials.
+There are many products with other antimicrobials added that are sold for use at home.
+For example, common household cleaners, such as hand soap and dishwashing liquid, come in “antibacterial” forms, and many products, such as toys and kitchen utensils, advertise that they are treated with antimicrobials.

 Do antimicrobial products work?

-Although antimicrobial products have been shown to work in laboratory tests, studies haven’t yet proven that they work well in the home.
-Handwashing using plain soap and water is still the best way to reduce the spread of germs.
+Although antimicrobial products kill germs in laboratory tests, studies haven’t yet proven that they prevent infections in the home.
+Handwashing using water and either a bar of soap or regular liquid hand soap is still the best way to reduce the spread of germs.

-However, there are some cases were antimicrobial products are a good idea:
+However, there are some cases where antimicrobial products are a good idea:

-- A mixture of diluted chlorine bleach (9 parts water to 1 part bleach) is good for cleaning up major spills of body fluids, such as feces, vomit or blood.
+- Bleach mixed with water* is good for cleaning up major spills of body fluids, such as feces, vomit or blood.

-- Alcohol-based solutions and gels can be used to wash hands if soap and water are not available.
+- Alcohol-based hand-rinses and gels should be used to clean hands if soap and water are not available.

 Will toys or clothing treated with antimicrobial products help stop the spread of germs?

-There is no reason to buy toys that have antimicrobial products added to them.
-If children put toys in their mouths or play with them when they are sick, simply clean the toys with water and soap and rinse well before another child uses them.
+You should not buy toys or clothing that have antimicrobial products added to them as there is no evidence that these prevent infections.
+If children put toys in their mouths or play with them when they are sick, simply clean the toys with soap and water and rinse well before another child uses them.

 - Clean machine-washable plastic toys in the dishwasher and machine-washable cloth toys in the washing machine.

-- If toys can only be hand-washed, use soap and water or a diluted bleach solution.
+- If toys can only be hand-washed, use soap and water.

 How can I stop the spread of viruses in my home when someone has a common cold, influenza or another virus?